 Why create a brand identity?

-Because your brand identity is a personification of your business and what it can do for people, it can help you to become more likeable among your audience.
-Also, to stand out as a reliable leader in your industry.
-So it is not just a way to differentiate your business from others, but a way to get closer to your potential target.
+Brand identity is a manifestation of your business and what it can do for people.
+It can help you to become more likeable among your audience and to stand out as a reliable leader in your industry.
+It is, therefore, not just a way to differentiate your business but also a way to get closer to your target audience.

-Brand identity is deeply related to purpose too.
-Therefore, also to goal and mission.
-That’s why a solid brand identity is key to building solid marketing strategies and to engage not just your audience, but also your employees.
+Brand identity is deeply related to purpose, too.
+A solid brand identity is key to building solid marketing strategies and to engage not just your audience, but also your employees.

 1. Do some research